-No value-added tax ("VAT") is payable on the issue or transfer of the Notes.
-The Notes constitute "debt securities" as defined in the Value-Added Tax Act, 1991 ("VAT Act").
-The issue, allotment or transfer of ownership of a debt security constitutes a financial service, which is exempt from VAT in terms of section 12(a) of the VAT Act.
-However, commissions or other charges that are payable on the facilitation of these services are subject to VAT at the standard rate (currently being 14%).
-If the recipient of the commissions or charges is a Non-Resident, the commissions or charges may be subject to VAT at a zero rate, depending on the circumstances and the identity of the service provider.
+In terms of the Value-Added Tax Act, 1991 ("VAT Act"), no value-added tax ("VAT") is payable on the issue or transfer of the Notes.
+The issue, allotment or transfer of ownership of the Notes will constitute a "financial service", the supply of which is exempt from VAT in terms of section 12(a) of the VAT Act.
+However, commissions or other charges that are payable on the facilitation of this "financial service" are, in principle, subject to VAT at the current standard rate of 14%, depending on the circumstances and the identity of the service provider.